justengel/pylibimport/README.rst

 pip_main
 ~~~~~~~~
 The pip_main option simply uses the main function found in pip.
 This is the default for this library.
 Sometimes pip's main function will open a separate process which may cause problems with executables.
+I believe pip
+opens a separate process when it is trying to install a directory with a setup.py file instead of a whl file.

 .. code-block:: python